genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 This copies all tables in the system, creating one .csv file for each table in the database.
 The files are saved in the current directory.
 It is useful for taking a back-up of the current system database.

-Additionally, you can just run **DumpIt** without any arguments to enter interactive mode.
+Additionally, you can just run 'DumpIt' without any arguments to enter interactive mode.

 ## LogLevel script